navinprasadk/terraform-aws/aws_cost_parameters.md

 #### aws_vpc

-No fixed or consumption-based cost for aws_vpc resource block
+No fixed or consumption-based cost for the aws_vpc resource block

 --------------